yuki-iptv/yuki-iptv/README.md

 [![Screenshot](https://gitlab.com/astroncia/iptv/uploads/3af0979a9fcf688332b995475689a60f/astronciaiptv-screenshot-thumbnail.png)](https://gitlab.com/astroncia/iptv/uploads/5d36d4b259c0d2a5781603867d0f2454/astronciaiptv-screenshot.png)

-⚠️ Note: Astroncia IPTV doesn't provide any playlists or other digital content.
+⚠️ Disclaimer: Astroncia IPTV doesn't provide any playlists or other digital content.
 The channels and pictures in the screenshots are for demonstration purposes only.

 ## Download